wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Arbitrary HTML

 While our documentation tooling offers some support for embedding arbitrary HTML, this is frowned upon.
 Only do so if there is a necessity, and if the formatting is unlikely to need updates.

+(documentation_code_example_considerations)=

+## Code example considerations

+When including code examples, particularly JavaScript or embedded HTML, it's important to follow best practices for security, accessibility and approaches that make it easier to understand the example.

+These are not hard rules but rather considerations to make when writing example code.

+### Reference example filename

+At the start of a code snippet, it can be helpful to reference an example filename at the top.
+E.g. `# wagtail_hooks.py` or `// js/my-custom.js`.

+### CSP (Content Security Policy) compliance

+When adding JavaScript from external sources or custom scripts, ensure CSP compliance to prevent security vulnerabilities like cross-site scripting (XSS).

+Avoid `mark_safe` where possible, and use `format_html` and use examples that load external files to manage scripts securely instead of inline `<script>` usage.

+### Accessibility compliance

+Make sure that all examples are accessible and adhere to accessibility standards (e.g., WCAG).

+For interactive components, ensure proper keyboard navigation and screen reader support.
+When creating dynamic content or effects (such as animations or notifications), provide options for users to pause, stop, or adjust these features as needed.

+If needed, call out explicitly that the example is not compliant with accessibility and would need additional considerations before adoption.